-Have you experienced increased irritability, felt overwhelmed and exhausted or had difficulty falling asleep in the last month?
+Have you experienced increased irritability, felt overwhelmed and exhausted or had difficulty falling asleep?

 These are all symptoms of burnout are more common currently among health care professionals due to the increased stress and anxiety from the COVID-19 pandemic as documented in an Italian study (Barello, 2020).

 So, if you are experiencing any of these symptoms, you are not alone.
 It is an unprecedented time for the entire world and especially for health care providers whom are taking care of patients.
 It is more important now than ever for nurses to take care of themselves first while they take care of others.